xXxTheDarkprogramerxXx/PS4_Tools/README.md

     │   ├── PSP_HD                                /*Class For Building PSP HD Items*/
     │   ├── PUP                                   /*Class For PUP Tools*/
     |   ├──   ├── Unpack_PUP                      /*Unpacks a PUP Files*/
+    |   ├──   ├── Read_Pup                        /*Reads a PUP Files to a PlaystationUpdateFile Holder */
+    ├── Tools                                     /* PS4 Tools Tools Class*/
+    │   ├── Get_PS4_File_Type                     /*Gets the ps4 file type from any file supplied to it returns File_Type Enum*/
     └── (More to come)

 ### Using PS4_Tools